norswap/autumn/doc/A4-basic-parsers.md

-Because we define grammars as a collection of `rule`- or `Parser`-valued fields that refer to one another, we run into a fundamental limitation: in the definition of a field A, we can't refer to a field B that is declared after A. But we need to do this if your grammar includes any kind of recursion!
+Because we define grammars as a collection of `rule`- or `Parser`-valued fields that refer to one another, we run into a fundamental limitation: in the definition of a field A, we can't refer to a field B that is declared after A. But we need to do this if our grammar includes any kind of recursion!

 A solution to this problem is the [`lazy`] parser that is showcased in [A2.
 Your First Grammar].